DavidFernandezChaves/RobotAtVirtualHome/README.md

 ![Head Image](./Assets/Resources/RobotAtVirtualHome/Images/ImgExample.png)

 ## How to use?
 This work has been developed in Unity 2020.3.14 (2020 and later versions should be compatible).
-To start using this ecosystem, you just need to have [Unity](https://unity3d.com/es/get-unity/download)  installed, download the project, open it and open the scene located in: "Assets/RobotAtVirtualHome/Scenes/RobotAtVirtualHome".
+To start using this ecosystem, you need to have [Unity](https://unity3d.com/es/get-unity/download)  installed and download the project.

+To lighten the load of git, the heavy files have been extracted so you should [download this](https://mega.nz/file/b9wjhArS#Eb3u50DcJxt60C6wpzv7r1wvZx0WawwtN77nvdrMhwo) folder in: "RobotAtVirtualHome/Assets/RobotAtVirtualHome" so that the path is: "RobotAtVirtualHome/Assets/RobotAtVirtualHome/ExternalResources".

+Then you only have to open the scene located in: "Assets/RobotAtVirtualHome/Scenes/RobotAtVirtualHome".